 Statement

-When I walk from my studio into nearby native woods, I enter a world of light and shadow.
-Under the canopy, I am mesmerized by dappled patterns.
-Returning to the studio, I refer to the photographs as I develop imagery for my paintings and prints.
-Through them, I discover my enchantment with landscape is overshadowed by the specter of Climate Change.
+When I step from my studio into the nearby native woods, I enter a shifting world of light and shadow.
+Under the canopy, I’m drawn to the mesmerizing play of dappled patterns.
+Back in the studio, I work from photographs to shape imagery for my paintings and prints.
+In the process, I discover that my enchantment with the landscape is shadowed by the realities of Climate Change.